DearRichardLi/ShadowFlareHelper/README.md

 - Modify as much data as possible
 - Timely monitor and update Game data
 - Integrated [ShadowFlare WallHack](https://github.com/DearRichardLi/ShadowFlareWallHack) to this APP
+- Customized Teleportation (To Any map, Any where)
+- Unlimited & Instantly Teleport to ANY place
+- extend Swordman Atk Range
+- Be super rich in game
+- Quest/Magic/GiantWarehouse Modify
 ## Future Functions

-- Unlimited & Instantly Teleport to ANY place.
 - Player Status Modify
-- Quest/Magic/GiantWarehouse Modify
+- Item modify
-- extend Swordman Atk Range
-- Be super rich in game
-- Customized Teleportation (To Any map, Any where)
 - more......